Healthy Homes Assessment Brown Owl

 Heating Brown Owl

-Brown Owl rental properties require a reliable source of heating that is able to heat the living room to at least 18degC even on the winter coldest days.
-This is the recommended minimum indoor temperature recommended by the World Health Organisation for people’s physical well-being and mental well-being.
+Rental properties in Brown Owl must have a fixed source of heat that is able to heat the largest or main living space to at least 18degC, even on the winter coldest days.
+This is the recommended minimum indoor temperature recommended by the World Health Organisation for people’s physical well-being and mental outlook.

-The source of heating requirements for it to be permanent (i.e., not portable), at least 1.5 kW of heating capacity, and meet the minimum capacity for heating required in the living area.
-A Heating Assessment Tool could be used to check if the existing fixed heater(s) are sufficient or if you’ll require to "top up" with an additional heater.
-Open fires as well as unflued combustion heaters, such as portable LPG bottle heaters are not considered acceptable heating options in the Healthy Homes Standard.
+The heating source needs to be fixed (i.e. not portable) and at minimum 1.5 kW of heating capacity, and meet the minimum heating capacity needed in the living area.
+The Heating Assessment Tool can be used to determine whether the permanent heater(s) are adequate or whether you will need to "top-up" with an additional heater.
+Open fires and unflued combustion heaters such as portable LPG bottle heaters are not considered to be suitable heating options for Healthy Homes Standard.
+Healthy Homes Standard.

-If the heating that you provide is an electric heater (or heat pump), it should have the thermostat.
-This will make the heating more uniform and efficient.
-For the majority of homes, bigger fixed heating devices such as wood burners, heat pumps, pellet burners or flued gas heaters will be required.
-In certain situations, such as small apartments the smaller fixed electric heater could be enough.
+If the heating you offer is an electric heater or heat pump, it requirements to have a thermostat.
+This will help make the heating more uniform and effective.
+For the majority of homes, bigger fixed heating systems such as heat pumps, wood burners, pellet burners or flued gas heaters are required.
+However, in some cases such as small apartments small apartments, a smaller electric fixed heater could be enough.

-If the main living room is already equipped with a fixed heating source, such as heat pumps, it may need some additional energy to make sure it meets the requirements.
-Certain kinds of heaters cannot be used to achieve the quality because they’re inefficient, unaffordable to operate and/or unsafe to run.
+If the main living room already has a central heating source, such as the heat pump, it might require some additional energy to meet the standards.
+Certain kinds of heaters aren’t able to be utilised to meet the quality because they’re expensive, inefficient or unsafe to operate.

 Ventilation Brown Owl

-Every living space in the rental property should include at least one open window or exterior door to offer natural ventilation.
-Furthermore, moist areas like kitchens and bathrooms should have an venting fan outside to get rid of moisture.
+Each liveable space in a rental house must include at least one open window or exterior door to offer natural ventilation.
+Additionally, areas with high moisture areas like kitchens and bathrooms should have an venting fan outside to take moisture away.

-It is the ventilation standard is all about recognising it is that dried air can be less difficult to heat and heat, and the property that is properly ventilated is less likely to be a victim of mould and damp.
+This ventilation standard is all about acknowledging that the dry atmosphere is more easy to heat and heat, and the property that is properly ventilated will be less prone to developing damp and mould.

-Bedrooms, living rooms, kitchens and dining rooms are considered liveable spaces.
-Spaces that connect, such as the hallway aren’t considered liveable and don’t require an opening door or window.
+Bedrooms, living spaces, kitchens, and dining areas are considered to be liveable spaces.
+Connecting spaces like the hallway aren’t considered liveable and therefore are not need an opening door or window.

-Every window, door or the skylight needs to be able of opening to the outside, but remain fixed in an open position, allowing for fresh air circulation and ventilation.
+Every window, door or skylight requirements for them to be in a position to open to the outside while remaining at an open angle in order to allow for fresh air circulation and air flow.

-All bathrooms and kitchens as well as any other space in your property with shower, bath, cooktop or other high water-generating appliance will need adequate extractor fans that vent towards the outside.
-The Healthy Homes Assessment service will make sure there is sufficient ventilation in every living space that includes extractor fans that are suitable in areas of high moisture.
+Bathrooms, kitchens, as well as any other space in your home with shower, bath cooker or any other moisture-producing item will require appropriate extractor fans that vent towards the outside.
+Our Healthy Homes Assessment service will make sure there is sufficient ventilation in every living space that includes extractor fans that are suitable in high moisture areas.

 building ventilation inspections